 - The cumulative limit on periods of temporary withdrawal is two years, after which the person will be permanently withdrawn, and must apply for re-admission.

-- Retrospective withdrawal is only permitted if approved by the Director of Academic and Student Affairs.
+- Retrospective withdrawal is only permitted if approved by the Director of Education and Student Services.
 Students on Tier 4 visas cannot retrospectively withdraw.

 - A person on temporary withdrawal does not possess entitlements to any rights or privileges associated with student status, unless this is expressly stated in a letter from the appropriate University authority stipulating the person's status and entitlements, including insurance status if appropriate.